7 Top Tips for Shopping with Food Allergies

 Alternative milks are perhaps one of the unavoidable free from products.
 We like oat milk best of all and that can come with a pretty hefty price tag.
 ASDA is usually the cheapest for fortified Oatly and Morrisons for Oatly Barista when we can get to one.
 Sometimes they come up on offer on Amazon or other online retailers so its worth checking around from time to time and stocking up when you find your milk at a good price.
 Recently, Alpro Hazelnut milk was on 3 for £3 so I stocked up on that for myself and let my son keep drinking our more pricey oat milk stash.

-7. Find other allergy families
+7. Find other families with allergies

-The best source of information, recipes and bargain tip offs is other people with allergies.
+The best source of information, recipes, and bargain tip offs is other people with allergies.
 I’m in several Facebook support groups and when there’s an offer on they always let us know.
 They will share their experiences with certain products and let us know if they are worth buying or whether to give them a miss.
 I also have some local friends whose children have allergies and it can be much easier to have lunch dates with them because their food will either be safe to share or they will understand the importance of the children not sharing.